breynolds1247/projects/NFLPlayerStatVisualizations/README.md

 #### Observations
 - Travis Kelce, Mark Andrews, George Kittle, and Rob Gronkowski are the clear top players at the position based on last year's performance.
 - Outside of the very top options, there is a lot of parity in the mid-tier-1 tight ends.
 I wouldn't reach for anyone if I missed out on one of the top options.
 - There is very little depth at this position- I wouldn't even consider drafting more than one tight end unless there were some exotic league rules that made it beneficial to roster more than one.

+## Acknowlegements

+All data comes from [pro-football-reference](https://www.pro-football-reference.com/) who curate an excellent resource for publicly available sports data.

+Fantsy draft rankings come from [FantasyPros](https://www.fantasypros.com/), a great resource for fantasy sports information.